-This course will be delivered face-to-face on campus with some engagement in a D2L environment.
 This course is delivered through a problem-based and inquiry-focused approach.
 Student participation is crucial to the knowledge building in this course.
 While there are readings, they do not "contain" the knowledge of this course.
-Your learning will be primarily through applying concepts from the readings while you experience, design, and critique science learning activities.
+Your learning will be primarily through applying concepts from student led workshops and course readings while you experience, design, and critique science learning activities.
 Students are expected to participate in whole-class and small-group discussions conversation and Desire2Learn (D2L) discussion forums that will include postings and responses in small-groups.
 Assessment is based on rubrics for the three Learning Tasks.
 For most class activities, you will need a device with reliable internet connectivity to access D2L, the library website, YouTube, etc.